-Tooth sensitivity occurs when the dentine of your tooth becomes exposed.
+Your teeth can become sensitive when the dentine becomes exposed.
 Your tooth is made up of different layers and dentine is what lies beneath the enamel.
 Dentine contains thousands of microscopic channels which run from the surface of the tooth to the nerve at the centre.
 When these channels become exposed, hot, cold or acidic food and drink can enter these channels and directly aggravate the nerves.

-Tooth abrasion and enamel decay, alongside gum recession are the common issues that lead to dentin exposure, but what causes these?
+Tooth abrasion and enamel decay, alongside gum recession are the common issues that lead to dentine exposure, but what causes these?

 Your Diet is Too Acidic

-Whilst acidic foods, when eaten in moderation, are part of a balanced diet, if you are experiencing tooth sensitivity it may be best to avoid the following:
+Whilst acidic foods, when eaten in moderation, are part of a balanced diet, if you are experiencing sensitive teeth it may be best to avoid the following:

 - Anything pickled